To incorporate your OÜ company in Estonia, we require the following:

 An Estonian Osaühing (OÜ) is required to conduct monthly accounting only if the company has a VAT ID or makes regular salary payments.
 If you are VAT exempt and don’t make regular salary payments, it is sufficient to submit annual reports within six months of the end of the fiscal year.

 Audits are mandatory if the registered share capital exceeds €25 000, otherwise it is only required if any two of the below conditions are met:

 After you have submitted the company name of your Estonian Osaühing to us approval can be obtained within several hours.
 Your company name can be in any language and you can carry out a free name check now using our Company Name check service.
 Once you have confirmed that your chosen name is available you will be provided with a Certificate of Name Reservation.

 If the share capital is higher than €25,000 you will need to deposit the initial share capital in an Estonian bank account or otherwise register real estate, movable assets, property rights and other goods to the limit established by the law; once deposited you will receive a Certificate of Deposit.

-We then draw up Articles of Association, including the Memorandum of Association, in which is described the company’s type of business, the principle domain of activity and the number, value and type of shares owned by each shareholder.
-If the share capital is below €25,000 the share capital does not need to be paid up front and it can be established in the Memorandum that the shareholders are not obliged to make pre-payments for the shares - although if any shareholders do not make pre-payments, they will remain liable to the company to the amount of the unpaid share contribution.
+We then draw up Articles of Association, including the Memorandum of Association, in which is described the company’s type of business and the number, value and type of shares held by each shareholder.
+If the share capital is less than €25,000 the share capital does not need to be paid up front and it can be established in the Memorandum that the shareholders are not obliged to make pre-payments for the shares - although if any shareholders do not make pre-payments, they will remain liable to the company to the amount of the unpaid share contribution.